Vinai/groupscatalog2/app/code/community/Netzarbeiter/GroupsCatalog2/README.txt

 == INSTALL ==

-After installation please refresh the cache, and then log out of the admin area and log back in again to avoid getting a 404 error on the Module configuration page.
+After installation please refresh the (config, layout and block_html) cache, and then log out of the admin area and log back in again to avoid getting a 404 error on the Module configuration page.
 Then visit the configuration page at
 System / Configuration / Netzarbeiter Extensions / Groups Catalog 2
 and configure as needed.

 == UPGRADE from 1.5 ==

-I'm planning to add a migration script to move configuration settings from the old version of the extension to the new one.
-But currently there is no such thing yet.
+To upgrade, first create a backup (file system and database).
+Then install the GroupsCatalog 2 module, and visit the admin page System > Tools > Groups Catalog 2 Migration There you will find a step-by-step wizard assisting you to migrate all settings for the system configuration, all products and all categories.

 == UNINSTALL ==